St. John's School (Texas): Rushmore

 In 1998, Wes Anderson '87 directed the loosely autobiographical Rushmore, based on a screenplay co-written with Owen Wilson.
 In directing the film, Anderson based the fictitious Rushmore Academy on St. John's.
 As reported in The Atlantic, "When Wes Anderson scouted locations for the all-boys prep school..., he looked as far as the U.K. in search of the perfect location.
 It wasn't until he saw some photos of St. John's, his own high school, that he realized the places he had been imagining were the ones he knew from going to school there."
 Like protagonist Max Fischer, Anderson as a child had staged numerous epic action plays, with titles like The Five Maseratis and The Battle of the Alamo.
 Seen in Rushmore are the North Campus's Quadrangle and circle driveway, the Upper School library, and chapel service at the Church of St. John the Divine.
 Anderson also used a number of students and alumni as extras in the film.
+Additionally, the nickname for the fictitious Rushmore Academy was the Yankees, an ironic insider reference to the Rebels, the St. John's nickname when Anderson was a student.